 Engel Hessel │ Commissioner for Digitalization, BMEL, Germany

-Engel Hessel is Commissioner for Digitalization at the German Federal Ministry of Food and Agriculture (BMEL) and Director at Thünen Institute of Agricultural Technology.
-She is also Professor for Digital Agriculture at the Technical University of Braunschweig.
-Engel Hessel studied Animal Science at the Kiel University and worked at the Universities of Kiel and Göttingen.
+Engel Hessel is Commissioner for Digitalization at the German Federal Ministry of Food and Agriculture (BMEL) and Director at Thünen Institute of Agricultural Technology, Germany.
+She is also Professor for Digital Agriculture at the Technical University of Braunschweig, Germany.
+Engel Hessel studied Animal Science at the Kiel University and worked at the Universities of Kiel and Göttingen, Germany.

 Valeria Pesce │ Ambassador, GODAN, and Information Management Specialist, FAO, Italy

 Valeria Pesce is an Ambassador for the Global Open Data for Agriculture and Nutrition initiative (GODAN) and works as Information Management Specialist at the Food and Agriculture Organization of the United Nations (FAO), Italy.
 Previously, she was project manager and convener at the Secretariat of the Global Forum on Agricultural Research and Innovation (GFAR), where she coordinated work packages and activities in international projects aiming at improving agricultural data standardization and facilitated the creation of a global collective action on empowering farmers through more equitable data flows.